victorjonsson/Arlima/readme.txt

 - Fixed bug that made it impossible to add watermarks images using "Scissors Continued".
 - Fixed bug in jQuery hot keys.
 - Font size slider can now be controlled using arrow keys.
+- Added a settings page from where you can change streamer colors and some other stuff.

 = 2.6.23 =